pawamoy/git-changelog/README.md

 - test, tests: Tests

 positional arguments:
   REPOSITORY            The repository path, relative or absolute.
+Default: .

 options:
-  -b, --bump            Guess the new latest version by bumping the previous
+  -b, --bump-latest     Guess the new latest version by bumping the previous
                         one based on the set of unreleased commits.
 For example, if a commit contains breaking changes, bump the major number (or the minor number for 0.x versions).
 Else if there are new features, bump the minor number.
 Else just bump the patch number.
+                        Default: False.
   -h, --help            Show this help message and exit.
   -i, --in-place        Insert new entries (versions missing from changelog)
                         in-place.
 An output file must be specified.
 With